 The Victoria Memorial in Kolkata, India is a lovely and historically important building.
-Sadly, following a range of terrorist bombings over recent years throughout India, photography inside this and other important civic and religious buildings is no longer permitted.
+Sadly, following a range of terrorist bombings, photography inside this and some other important civic and religious buildings in India is no longer permitted.

 It's such a shame that much of the beauty, majesty and mystery of these wonderful structures can no longer be recorded.

-- the artist interprets creatively
+the artist interprets creatively

-- the tourist records important moments and memories from their own life's journey as a kind of visual record.
+the tourist records important moments and memories from their own life's journey as a kind of visual record.
 This record helps protect against the vagaries of memory and allows us to share our experiences with others.

 So, as you can see, banning photography is not without cost and there's much that is lost through the implementation of such draconian policies.